 The Adjunct Teaching Excellence Program is delighted to congratulate Michael Furry—the first faculty member to complete ATEP!
-If you are interested in joining the ATEP, please sign up here.
+If you are interested in joining the ATEP, please follow this link to complete a qualtrics survey and a code you can use to enroll in the canvas course.
 All ATEP programming and requirements are housed in Canvas.

 Featured synchronous ATEP programming for the Winter Quarter includes:

 “Teaching with Zoom and Kaltura,” December 12, 12–1pm

 This webinar will offer ideas for how to effectively use video for teaching, including:

 - Using Zoom breakout rooms, advanced poll questions, and whiteboards

 - Creating lecture videos in Canvas using Kaltura

 Join us for an online workshop on designing instructional videos for students.
 The workshop offers design principles for instructional videos, alongside technical how-to tips.